defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

   - On Iterate Items

 - Section - Item Has Value
-  - *return ture if it is not empty*
+  - *return true if it is not empty*

 ## Expression